-This program prepares students to determine when training and education solutions are appropriate, determine the requirements for instructional programs, design and develop instructional programs and supporting materials, and evaluate the results of instructional programs.
+This program prepares students to determine when learning and education solutions are appropriate, determine the requirements for instructional programs, design and develop learning programs and supporting materials, and evaluate the results of learning programs.

-Students in this certificate program must meet the University's academic standards for graduate students and achieve a minimum grade of B- for each course required in the certificate.
-No course may be repeated more than once.
+Minimum Grade Requirements: Students in this certificate program must meet the University's academic standards for graduate students and achieve a minimum grade of B- for each course required for the certificate.